microsoft/Mastering-the-Marketplace/docs/container/index.md

 - Benefits of the offer type
 - Container offers in the marketplace

-## Container Offer Billing Overview
+## Container offer billing overview

 <a href="https://go.microsoft.com/fwlink/?linkid=2212265" target="_blank">Video</a> | [PDF](./pdfs/01.2-billing-overview.pdf)

 How to price and bill your solution is such a commonly visited topic that we’re providing a quick module on the subject.
 In this module you’ll learn about transactable offers, the pricing models for container offers, and the nomenclature of offers and plans.

-## Container Offer Technical Overview
+## Container offer technical overview

 <a href="https://go.microsoft.com/fwlink/?linkid=2212638" target="_blank">Video</a> | [PDF](./pdfs/02.1-technical-overview.pdf)